Topic: Kinship Caregiver Support Programs

 - Delivered by: Child welfare workers, behavioral health professionals, or other professionals or paraprofessionals trained to deliver a kinship caregiver support program

 - In order to be included: Program must specifically identify the support needs of kinship caregivers as a goal

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines outcomes for the kinship caregiver (e.g., knowledge or skill, psychological support, improvement in kinship caregivers’ satisfaction with their kinship role, or retention of the child in their home) or outcomes for the child(ren) in their care (e.g. placement stabilization, reunification).
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines outcomes for the kinship caregiver (e.g., knowledge or skill, psychological support, improvement in kinship caregivers' satisfaction with their kinship role, or retention of the child in their home) or outcomes for the child(ren) in their care (e.g., placement stabilization, reunification).

 Programs in this Topic Area

 The programs listed below have been reviewed by the CEBC and, if appropriate, been rated using the Scientific Rating Scale.